Man writing on clipboard

 How do ghost brokers get the policies from insurance companies?

-Scammers will contact legitimate insurance companies to buy a policy off them at a cheaper price.
+When scammers begin their process of criminal activity, they will contact legitimate insurance companies to buy a policy off them at a cheaper price.
 They’ll use fake details to get the cheaper deals, which may include incorrect addresses, dates of birth or driving history to ensure they are offered lower premiums.
-To ensure that they aren’t looked into thoroughly, they may even go as far as to use a legitimate business address to get a policy, with you being added onto it as an additional driver.
+If you ever think you are being scammed, or suspect fraud or what could be viewed as fraudulent activity, report it to the police.
+To ensure that they aren’t looked into thoroughly, though, they may go as far as to use a legitimate business address to get a policy, with you being added onto it as an additional driver.
 Another method they use is to buy a lot of policies using stolen bank details and then sell them on.
 It’s essential that you check over any documentation thoroughly to ensure that all information is correct and there are no discrepancies.

 What happens if I buy a fake policy?